 Student Name: Date of Birth

-Name of School ID#
+Name of School ID #

 Student Address

 Home Telephone #:

 Parent/Legal Guardian (1) Mobile Telephone #

 Parent/Legal Guardian (2) Mobile Telephone #

-I authorize theDivision identifying educational/medical data and records that in addition to educational records and data, pertaining to diagnosis and treatments, immuniza attendance data, referrals to student service tear related to mental health interventions. (the "Records") of the student list such Records may also contain he ation records, suspensions/office r ed above.
-I understand ealth information eferral data,
+identifying educational/medical data and records that in addition to educational records and da pertaining to diagnosis and treatments, imm n to release to the individual or Agency identified below (the "Records") of the student listed above.
+I understand ta, such Records may also contain health information munization records, suspensions/office referral data ims, as well as written communications with school star

-Time Period During Which R elease of Student/Data is Authorize ed:
+Time Period During Which R elease of Student/Data is Authorized:

 From: Date that form is signed below.

 Until:

 Name of Authorized Individual or Agency

 Name and Title

 Agency Name (if applicable)

 Address (1)

 Address (2)

 Email Address

 Phone Number

-Fax Number -
+Fax Number

 Signature of Parent/Guardian

 Name of Parent/Guardian

 Relationship to Student

 Date

 Witness